Celebrating Our History

 In 2007, WDBH now known as Northeast Health Wangaratta (NHW) saw yet another milestone in the history of providing Aged Care Services to the Community.
 The doors of our new Residential Aged Care Facility, named Illoura meaning ‘a peaceful place’ was opened for business on December 12th, 2007.
 Taking just over 12 months to build, Illoura provided 46 single and 8 double bedrooms with ensuites, catering for a total of 62 residents.
 In 2017, this number increased to 72-beds, following an additional 12-bed extension.

 Remembering P.H.
 Dicker and Matthew Rohan Wing, WDBH

-This year marks 45 years since the opening and 10 years since the closure of what was formerly known as the P.H.
+May 2018 marked 45 years since the opening and 10 years since the closure of what was formerly known as the P.H.
 Dicker Wing and Matthew Rohan Wing of the Wangaratta District Base Hospital.

 Every ANZAC Day we hold a service at NHW, and as part of this service, we honour and remember the two brave Australian Army nurses from our hospital that were killed in WWII.

 Caroline Ennis and Dorothy Elmes volunteered for the Australian Army Nursing Service (AANS) and joined other Australian nurses in Singapore.

 On 12th February 1942 during the closing stages of the defence of Singapore and only three days before the fall of Malaya, 65 nurses of 2/4th Causality Clearing Station, 2/10th and 2/13th General Hospitals and the 8th Australian Division and over 250 civilian men, women and children were evacuated on the ‘SS Vyner Brooke”.

 On 14th February the ship was bombed by Japanese aircraft and sunk as it passed southward through Banka Strait.